The Amazing Benefits of Mint tea

 Digestive support: Mint supports the digestion system by calming digestive cramping making you feel more comfortable after a meal.

-Hormonal health: Mint can help with women’s health issues by helping calm and soothe menstrual cramping.
+Hormonal health: Mint can help with women’s health issues by helping soothe menstrual cramping.

-Clearing congestion: Mint is traditionally used in a hot tea for when we have a respiratory infection.
+Clearing congestion: Mint is traditionally used in hot tea when we have a respiratory infection.
 While you drink the tea, make sure to inhale the steam coming off to help clear congestion.